truenas/documentation/content/CORETutorials/Sharing/WebDAVShare.md

 {{< hint type=important >}}
 The default selection is **Change User & Group Ownership**.
-This changes existing ownership of all files in the share to the **webdav** user and group accounts.
+This changes the existing ownership of all files in the share to the **webdav** user and group accounts.
 The default selection simplifies WebDAV share permission.
 This unexpected change causes the web interface to display a warning:
 {{< /hint >}}

 ![Webdav Add Warning](/images/CORE/12.0/SharingWebdavAddWarning.png "Services Webdav Add Warning")

 Clearing the checkbox labeled **Change User & Group Ownership** prevents the warning from displaying.
-You must manually set shared file ownership to the **webdav** or **www** user and group accounts in that case.
+In that case, you must manually set shared file ownership to the **webdav** or **www** user and group accounts.

 By default, the new WebDAV share is immediately active.
 To create the share but not immediately activate it, clear the checkmark in **Enable**.